dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

     was often an afterthought in DOS games.

-!!! danger "Issues with multiple controllers"
+!!! warning "Issues with multiple controllers"

     You might get some weird behaviour or even crashes if you have multiple game controllers plugged in.
 If that's the case, please disconnect all